5 Golf Bunker Drills that will Sharpen Your Bunker Play

 An effective way to practice hitting your landing spot is to put a towel down in the area where you want the ball to land, and to then hit bunker shots towards the landing spot/towel trying to hit it with every attempt.

 Practice for several reps until you get consistent at hitting shots from the bunker and onto the towel on the green.
 Then move the towel to new locations and repeat the drill to learn distance control.

 When practicing any area of the golf game, whether your swing, chipping, or putting, it is important to simulate “on course” conditions and situations to come prepared when it counts during competition.

 Hitting shot after shot out of the bunker without any real purpose can get boring very quickly.

 A fun way to avoid boredom and to get the most out of your practice session is to play ‘holes’ around the practice green.

 Take 1 ball and hit 9 different shots, putt out every shot and try to get as many of the 9 shots as possible up and down.

-Keep track of your best score and try to best it every time you can and practice.
+Keep track of your best score and try to better it every time you practice from bunkers.